On the computation of homology of type A real flag manifolds: Preliminaries

-The advantage of arranging boxes of a Young diagram is because there is an easy way to get the permutation $w$ in terms of simple reflections $s_{i}$.
-This is known as the \emph{row-reading expression} of $w \in \mathcal{W}^{\kk}$.
+Arranging the boxes in a code diagram is advantageous because it provides an easy way to get the permutation $w$ in terms of simple reflections $s_{i}$.
+This is known as the \emph{row-reading expression} of $w \in \mathcal{W}^{\Theta}$.
 We begin to assign a simple reflection consecutively to each box from left to right and upwards, starting from $s_{1}$ in the bottom leftmost box in the staircase shape.
-Then, we obtain a reduced decomposition by reading each row in the diagram from right to left, and the rows from bottom to top.
+Then, a reduced decomposition follows by reading each row in the diagram from right to left, and the rows from bottom to top.
 More specifically, define the reading for the $i$-th row by $\rr{w}_{i}= s_{\alpha_{i}+i-1} \cdot s_{\alpha_{i}+i-2} \cdots s_{i+1} \cdot s_{i}$ if $\alpha_{i}$ is non-zero, and $\rr{w}_{i} = e$ otherwise.
 The row-reading expression $\rr{w}$ of $w$ is

 The row-reading for the permutation $w=1\,3\, 7 \,5\,8\,2\,9\,4\,6$ is illustrated in Figure \ref{fig:rowreading}.
-Then, $w=s_{2}\cdot s_{6}s_{5}s_{4}s_{3} \cdot s_{5}s_{4} \cdot s_{7}s_{6}s_{5} \cdot s_{8}s_{7}$.
+Then, $\rr{w}=s_{2}\cdot s_{6}s_{5}s_{4}s_{3} \cdot s_{5}s_{4} \cdot s_{7}s_{6}s_{5} \cdot s_{8}s_{7}$.